yniverz/WayPointDB-iOS/README.md

 # WayPointDB-iOS

-An iOS [WayPointDB](https://github.com/yniverz/WayPointDB) high density companion app written in Swift.
+An iOS WayPointDB high density companion app written in Swift.
 This App is intended to be used with the (self hosted) [WayPointDB](https://github.com/yniverz/WayPointDB) Location Timeline service.

----

 ## Getting Started